Update: Diasome Presents OPTI-2 Phase 2b Data at the ADA 86th Scientific Sessions

 Insulin

-Restoring the liver’s natural role in glucose regulation to prevent hypoglycemia and provide a clinically distinct insulin therapy.
+Restoring the liver’s natural role in glucose regulation to reduce hypoglycemia risk and provide a clinically differentiated insulin therapy.

 Serotonin

-Targeting hepatic serotonin to address the central defect of hepatic and peripheral insulin resistance.
-Addressing type 2 diabetes and hyperinsulinemia at its root.
+Targeting hepatic serotonin to address the central defect of hepatic and peripheral insulin resistance, addressing type 2 diabetes and hyperinsulinemia at their root.

-Targeting the portal-hepatic region—where metabolic regulation begins—offers a new path forward for restoring glucose and lipid balance in diabetes, obesity, and related diseases.
+Targeting the portal-hepatic region—where metabolic regulation begins—offers a new path for restoring glucose and lipid balance in diabetes, obesity, and other cardiometabolic diseases.

-Our research pipeline is dedicated to advancing HDV™ technology into new frontiers of metabolic medicine.
+Our pipeline is dedicated to advancing HDV technology into new frontiers of metabolic medicine.

 Image of two scientists with notebooks writing on the wall